xumesang/xumesang.github.io/_pages/about.md

 Education
 ======
-- B.S. in NPU
+- B.S. in Software Engineering, Northwestern Polytical University, 2009
-- School of Cyber Science and Engineering, NJUST
+- M.S. in Software Engineering, University of Science and Technology of China, 2014

-* 2017 - 2023: Graduate/Ph.D.
-Student
-- Major: Cyberspace Security
-- Advisor: Dr. Limin Sun
-- Institute of Information Engineering
-- University of Chinese Academy of Sciences, Beijing, China
+- Ph.D in Cyberspace Security, University of Chinese Academy of Sciences, 2017

 Professional Experience and Education
 ======